St. Ignatius of Loyola and Mother Seton: It is hard to imagine two saints more different from one another.

 Both lost mothers when they were too small to remember; Ignatius at his birth in 1491, Elizabeth at age 3 in 1777.
 Both reveled in dress-up balls and social life in young adulthood, only to reject the world later in life.
 Both underwent a conversion when they were confined due to illness — at the side of her dying husband in 1803 Elizabeth discovered the Catholic Church through her Italian hosts; in 1521 Ignatius’s leg was shattered by a cannonball and he spent his recovery reading the lives of the saints.

-Perhaps most importantly, both were the founders of religious communities: Elizabeth Ann Seton’s Sisters of Charity and Ignatius’s Society of Jesus.
+Perhaps most importantly, both were the founders of religious communities: Elizabeth Ann Seton’s Sisters of Charity and Daughters of Charity, and Ignatius’s Society of Jesus.
 It was this, their work forming others to follow Jesus Christ in community, that unites them the most, making them as unique and as similar as two generals on the same side in a war.

 The communities they founded share many common principles of the spiritual life.
-St. Ignatius gathered his Spiritual Exercises from Benedictine principles and St. Elizabeth Ann Seton gathered hers from founders who were influenced by both St. Benedict and Ignatius himself.
+St. Ignatius developed his Spiritual Exercises from Benedictine principles, and St. Elizabeth Ann Seton’s spirituality drew from founders who were influenced by both St. Benedict and Ignatius himself.

 St. Ignatius explained that conversion begins with meditating on eternity.